 I also had the opportunity to see Sous Chef Hamka hard at work preparing the Chef’s Table dinner for the last night of the cruise.

 His attention to detail was evident as he worked so meticulously.

 Preparing the tables for the last Chef’s Table dinner on our cruise.

-Just before dinner, the AmaCerto set sail for Basel, where we would arrive before the next morning for disembarkation.
+Just before dinner, the AmaCerto set sail for Basel, where we would arrive the next morning for disembarkation.
 However, let’s not discuss that sad fact quite yet, because there was still one more dinner to look forward to and the weather was already looking better as we cruised along the Rhine.